-At the end of summer we went on an Alaskan cruise with Holland America, on the Noordam, it was a great trip with amazing things to see and do, with the ship proving to be quite accessible.
-The cruise was the last season and the weather was a little bleak when we started out but it improved daily.
-We left Vancouver about dinner time on Sunday, cruised out under the Lions Gate Bridge, passed by Stanley Park on our left side, then followed the Burrard Inlet out into the Straight of Georgia, and headed north between Vancouver Island and the mainland of BC.
+At the end of summer we went on an Alaskan cruise with Holland America, on the Noordam, it was a great trip with amazing things to see and do, with the ship proving quite accessible.
+The cruise was the last of season and the weather was a little bleak when we started out but it improved daily.
+We left Vancouver about dinner time on Sunday, cruised out under the Lions Gate Bridge, passed by Stanley Park, then followed Burrard Inlet out into the Straight of Georgia, and headed north between Vancouver Island and the mainland of BC on our way to Alaska.

 Accessible Suite #6108